dapak2002/programming-languages-2022/feedback-hw.md

 I also deducted a point for

 - ignoring in the critical appraisal to "be upfront about any requirements not implemented, or any remaining bugs you know of" (not knowing about bugs due to a lack of testing on your side is not an argument that is likely to convince me, but you can come to office hours and discuss this with me ...
 I dont want to deduce a point here for accidentally missing a subtle bug)
 - not keeping the naming conventions such as `Assignment1/Part1` ...
-I hate doing this, but if I don't I send the signal that I don't care
+I hate doing this, but if I don't, I send the signal that I don't care.